 We may provide links to other websites or services for your convenience and information.
 Websites that are operated by entities not affiliated with Verimatrix may have their own privacy policies or notices, which we strongly suggest you review.
 Verimatrix is not responsible for the content or privacy practices of any linked websites that we do not control.

-This Site is not intended for, nor targeted to, children under 16, and we do not knowingly or intentionally collect information from children under 16.
+This website is not intended for, nor targeted to, children under 16, and we do not knowingly or intentionally collect information from children under 16.
 If we learn that we have received information directly from a child who is under the age of 16, we will delete the information in accordance with applicable law, except as provided below.

-Upon request, we will provide a parent or guardian who has provided proper identification with the following: (1) a description of the specific types of personal data collected from the child, (2) the opportunity to refuse or permit further collection and use of personal data from the child, and (3) a reasonable means for the parent or guardian to obtain any personal data collected from the child.
+Upon request, we will provide a parent or guardian who has provided adequate identification with the following: (1) a description of the specific types of personal data collected from the child, (2) the opportunity to refuse or permit further collection and use of personal data from the child, and (3) a reasonable means for the parent or guardian to obtain any personal data collected from the child.
 If a parent or guardian does not permit the continued collection and use of personal data from a child, we will delete the child’s personal data and terminate the account of the child, as applicable.

 Changes to this Privacy Notice